This post may contain affiliate links. Please see my disclosure policy for details.

 Just try to be respectful of those wanting to pray.
 If you do have time, I would highly recommend popping inside the chapel itself to take a peek and the painting of Mother Mary.
 It’s tiny but ridiculously pretty.

 The Gate of Dawns is open 24 hours a day to take photos from the outside.
-The Chapel is FREE to visit (no photography inside) and open from 6am – 7pm Monday to Sunday.
+The Chapel is FREE to visit (no photography inside) and is open from 6 am – 7 pm Monday to Sunday.

 3. Basilian Monastery Gate (Church of the Holy Trinity / Uniates)